 In 1923 Shumovsky moved to Poland and joined a locomotive manufacturing works in Chrzanów, where he worked until 1941 as superintendent of the assembly workshop and of the forge, and became a leading locomotive designer.
 He pioneered a new method of metal welding using austenitic electrodes, and in June 1936 he gave a paper, entitled The Light All-Welded Railcars on Polish State Railways, at the 12th International Congress of Acetylene, Oxyacetylene Welding, and Allied Industries in London.
 Several articles by him were published in the Inżynier Kolejowy, Spawanie i Cięcie Metali (1934) and Przegląd Mechaniczny (1936) journals.
 He was a member of the Lviv-based Shevchenko Scientific Society (from April 1938), the Warsaw-based Ukrainian Military History Society (1930-39) and the Association of Ukrainian Emigré Engineers and Technicians in Poland, and contributed to the latter Association’s bulletin (Visti).

 For several weeks from mid-September 1939, at the beginning of the German occupation of Poland, Shumovsky acted as temporary director of the Chrzanów locomotive works.
 In the autumn of 1941 he moved to Rivne where he became head teacher of a technical college, and he also began to organise such colleges in Kovel and Lutsk.
 From the autumn of 1942 he worked in the offices of the Sugar Board of Ukraine, initially in Zhytomyr, and subsequently in Kyiv and Rivne.
 In April 1944, in Lviv, he joined a group of engineers from the Transport Institute in Dnipropetrovsk (now the city of Dnipro) who were being evacuated by the Germans, and made his way with them to Austria, where he worked in a locomotive repair depot in Linz.
-In the autumn of 1945 he moved to Germany, where he lived in displaced persons camps and worked in Munich in a Ukrainian refugee relief organisation (Sanitarno-Kharytatyvna Sluzhba).
+In the autumn of 1945 he moved to Germany, where he lived in displaced persons camps and worked at the Ukrainian Medical and Charitable Aid Organisation in Munich.
 In the autumn of 1948 he moved to France where, for a time, he lived in the household of his brother Pavlo.

 By virtue of contacts which he had established in the 1930s with British engineers, Shumovsky was invited to work in England.
 Arriving in the UK in September 1948, he joined a plant of the Metropolitan-Vickers Electrical Company in Manchester as a designer and draughtsman, and designed fully welded parts for the first gas turbine locomotive to be built in the UK and for electric locomotives.
 He became a member of the Institute of Welding.
 Until the end of 1948 he remained a member of the executive of the Bavaria-based Relief Board for Ukrainian Students (KoDUS).
 In August 1950 he was appointed to the financial oversight committee of the General Board of the Ukrainian Autocephalous Orthodox Church in Great Britain, and in September 1950 he became a member of an initiating group for the formation of the Society of Ukrainian Engineers in Great Britain, which came into being in January 1951.
 From 1949 he was a member of the Shevchenko Scientific Society which was revived after the Second World War in Germany.
 In the same year he began to submit material for the first publication of the Ukrainian Research Institute of Volyn in Canada (Volyn u borotbi za voliu Ukrainy, Winnipeg, 1952).